 Lake Durango Water Authority Water Use Restrictions

-The Lake Durango Reservoir storage volume is currently 525 acre-feet, less than half full, and Stage 2 water use restrictions are currently in effect.
-Approximately 170 acre-feet of water has been received and it is not likely that any additional water from the La Plata River will be delivered this year.
-Beginning July 4 Stage 3 Restrictions will take effect unless notified otherwise.
+Thank you for your ongoing cooperation to conserve water as we are experiencing the 4th consecutive year of reduced or no water from Authority water rights on the La Plata River.
+The Lake Durango Reservoir storage volume is currently 340 acre-feet and Stage 3 water use restrictions are currently in effect.
+No outside watering is allowed.
+It is not likely that any additional water from the La Plata River will be delivered this year.
 The Authority will be updating the restriction requirements on its web page www.lakedurango.org.
-Monthly bill cards will note whether restrictions are in effect.
-It is your responsibility to determine if restrictions are in place if you plan to irrigate, wash vehicles, or plan to fill ponds or pools.
+Monthly bill cards will note which restrictions are in effect.
 If you have any questions regarding water use please feel free to contact our office 970-247-4062.

 Water Use Restrictions.

 (1) Stage 1: Outside watering is limited to two hours per day, two days per week (Tuesday and Friday, 7am to 9am or 7pm to 9pm).
 Hoses may be used but may not be left unattended without sprinkler head or control device (open running hoses may not be left unattended).
 Car/boat/recreational vehicle washing is not permitted.
 Except for livestock, no filling of tanks or ponds is permitted.
 Swimming pools, koi ponds, waterfalls, or any type of landscaping ponds may not be filled.
 Excess water will not be allowed to run down driveways, ditches, or roads.
 Watering potted plants with pails, buckets, or watering cans is allowed at any time.

 (2) Stage 2: Outside watering is limited to two hours, one day per week (Tuesday or Friday, 7am to 9am or 7pm to 9pm).
 All other restrictions of Stage 1 apply.